ds-04/cobbler_deploy/README.md

 __--tags=distros -e add_local_distro='True'__

   (If you have lots of ISOs which originated from remote sources you may which to also add -e add_download_distro='False' to focus on local only)

+# Default system state (Netboot)

+By default systems have netboot set to "N" therefore you need to enable system netboot on CLI, before you attempt to PXE boot a host.

 # Removal operations